openeuropa/oe_epoetry/README.md

-# OpenEuropa Drupal module template
+# OpenEuropa ePoetry

+This Drupal module allows to use TMGMT with DGT translation tool ePoetry.

 ## Development setup